 In retrospect, “it is clear that the decision to go with a steel and glass aesthetic…contributed to the perception of a building existing as an alien presence in the middle of the block,” he told the panel.
 “We have altered the materials in the current proposal to recall the historic masonry buildings in the foreground and the district and to simultaneously be contemporary in feel and aesthetic.”

-Kendall said he believes the eight-story infill building is part of a trend in which taller and larger-scaled buildings began to appear as more commercial uses were introduced starting in the late 19th century and that there is ample precedent for it.
+Kendall said he believes the nine-story infill building is part of a trend in which taller and larger-scaled buildings began to appear as more commercial uses were introduced starting in the late 19th century and that there is ample precedent for it.

 “We would argue that what we’re proposing as an infill building is a continuation of a pattern that lends a great deal of distinction to the Gansevoort district now,” he said.
 By introducing it, “we channel the range of scales that lie within the district.”

 Several of the panel members said they would have liked to see the infill building lowered by at least one more floor, but they didn’t insist on that.
 Following a suggestion from commissioner Jefferson and others, the panel did ask the architects to set the top floor back from 14th Street the same way the top floor is set back from 9th Avenue, or more.

 The original plan for the historic buildings called for the removal of the rear walls and much of the party walls from when the two buildings were a series of separate residences, to create more flexible space for leasing purposes.
 The plan also called for removal and reconstruction of the roofs and the front masonry walls of both buildings.